ltvprotocol/docs/src/ghost_testnet.md

 ## Spooky Oracle

 The Spooky Oracle provides the real-time redemption price of Magic ETH (MAE) and feeds this data into the LTV Vault.
-It is maintained by the LST Protocol Team to ensure accurate pricing for yield calculations and leverage adjustments.
+It is maintained by the LTV Protocol Team to ensure accurate pricing for yield calculations and leverage adjustments.

 Source code: [Spooky Oracle](https://github.com/ltvprotocol/ltv_v0/blob/ghost/src/ghost/spooky/SpookyOracle.sol)